National Association of Corporate Directors

 The National Association of Corporate Directors (NACD) is an independent, not-for-profit, section 501(c)(3) founded in 1977 and headquartered in Arlington, Virginia.
 NACD's membership includes more than 1,750 corporate boards as well as several thousand individual members, for a total of more than 24,000 members.
 Membership is open to individual board members and corporate boards of public, private, and nonprofit organizations from both the United States and overseas.

 NACD and a network of more than 20 chapters across 35 U.S. locations provide a peer-to-peer network and education and learning through live and virtual events.
 Together, NACD and the Chapter Network engage directors looking to cultivate meaningful peer relationships, share real-world experiences and build their knowledge.

 NACD is a founding member of The Global Network of Director Institutes (GNDI).
 Formed in 2012 to enhance collaboration among its members, GNDI provides directors and their boards with access to a wide array of global resources.
 The network includes 24 institutes and represents over 150,000 directors and governance professionals.

-The organization collaborates with various industry leaders such as KPMG International, Sidley Austin, Pearl Meyer, Russell Reynolds Associates, and many more to provide directors with impactful information and data on the topics and practices they value most in corporate governance and board leadership.